chrisleewoo/soundbug/README.md

 Thanks to VishnuBob for the wonderful python midi library https://github.com/vishnubob/python-midi

+Define which function to use in Trace.py, and specify output filename in MidiGen.py

 Use command.x to automatically redirect inputs from Trace.py > Dis.py > MidiGen.py

 See the .DAT files for reading the outputs of trace and dis functions